MakieOrg/Website/src/blogposts/v0.24.0/post.md

 ![WGLMakie benchmark](./images/wglmakie-benchmark.svg)

-Performance gains are especially noticeable when interacting with WGLMakie plots over slower network connections, where the reduced computational overhead translates directly to smoother user experiences.
+Performance gains are especially noticeable when interacting with WGLMakie plots over slower network connections, where the reduced message size translates directly to smoother user experiences.

 Beyond the raw performance numbers, there's an important qualitative improvement: when using `update!`, all changes are now applied simultaneously in the JavaScript runtime.
 This eliminates visual artifacts that previously occurred during larger updates, where individual changes would arrive in separate messages, creating temporarily incorrect intermediate states (such as when updating x, y, and z coordinates for a heatmap).

 Looking forward, we're still in the early stages of fully leveraging the ComputeGraph's capabilities.
 Many optimizations remain to be implemented, and the graph itself can be further optimized.
 Currently, we're still converting to Observables internally quite often, since we haven't yet updated all Blocks and recipes (Axis, LineAxis, Axis3, poly, etc.) to use the new compute graph natively.
 These conversions force immediate updates, disabling our ability to discard intermediate calculations - one of the key advantages of the new system.

-We welcome community contributions to help migrate these components, as our core team needs to focus on the upcoming Makie 1.0 release.
+We welcome [community contributions to help migrate these components](https://github.com/MakieOrg/Makie.jl/issues/5114), as our core team needs to focus on the upcoming Makie 1.0 release.

 # Breaking Changes